OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-33.md

 # Deuteronomy Chapter 33

 ## Deuteronomy 33:1
-This is the blessing with which Moses, the man of God, blessed the Israelites before his death.
+This is the blessing that Moses, the man of God, gave to the Israelites before he passed away.

 ## Deuteronomy 33:2
 He said: “The Lord came from Sinai and dawned upon them from Seir; he shone forth from Mount Paran.
 He came with myriads of holy ones; at his right hand there was flashing lightning for them.